-Diphtheria, Tetanus, Pertussis, Polio, Hib and Hepatitis B vaccine for babies and children
+Diphtheria, tetanus, pertussis, polio, Hib and hepatitis B

+vaccine for babies and children

-This leaflet tells you about the DTaP/IPV/Hib/ HepB vaccine, also known as "6 in 1" as it protects against six diseases, diphtheria, tetanus, pertussis (whooping cough), polio, Haemophilus influenzae type b and hepatitis B (HepB) disease.
+This leaflet tells you about the DTaP/IPV/Hib/HepB vaccine.
+This vaccine is also known as the 6-in-1 vaccine, as it protects against six diseases - diphtheria, tetanus, pertussis (whooping cough), polio, Haemophilus influenzae type b (Hib) and hepatitis B (HepB).